featurepeek/marketing-website/content/blog/how-to-make-your-team-still-feel-like-a-team-while-being-remote/index.md

 ## Show off

 Find a good way for your team to give a demo of what they are working on.
 Having an 'over the shoulder' review is vital to the dev cycle.
-Screen sharing or collaborating within a FeaturePeek environment can make for a smoother transition to virtual front-end review.
+Screen sharing or collaborating within a FeaturePeek environment can make for a smoother transition to virtual frontend review.
 Try an end of the week demo where everyone gets a turn showing off their work.
 It's a great opportunity for your team to feel rewarded for their efforts.

 I'd love to hear about how your teams are adapting to this new normal.
 Feel free to [shoot me an email](mailto:eric@featurepeek.com) or [connect with me on LinkedIn](https://www.linkedin.com/in/eric-silverman-featurepeek).